honewatson/Aura.Sql/README-PDO.md

 $sth = $pdo->prepare($stm);
 $sth->bindValue('foo', $array);

-// the ExtendedPdo way quotes the array and replaces the array placeholder
+// the Pdo way quotes the array and replaces the array placeholder
 // directly in the query string
-$pdo = new ExtendedPdo(...);
+$pdo = new Pdo(...);
 $pdo->bindValues(
     'foo' => ['foo', 'bar', 'baz'],
     'bar' => 'qux',
 );
 $sth = $pdo->prepare($stm);
 echo $sth->queryString;
-// the query string has been modified by ExtendedPdo to become
+// the query string has been modified by Pdo to become
 // "SELECT * FROM test WHERE foo IN ('foo', 'bar', 'baz') AND bar = :bar" ?>
 ```

-Finally, note that array quoting works only on the `ExtendedPdo` instance, not
+Finally, note that array quoting works only on the `Pdo` instance, not
 on returned `PDOStatement` instances.

 Fetch Methods
 -------------

-`ExtendedPdo` comes with `fetch*()` methods to reduce boilerplate code.
+`Pdo` comes with `fetch*()` methods to reduce boilerplate code.
 Instead
 of issuing prepare(), a series of bindValue() calls, execute(), and then fetch*()
 on a `PDOStatement`, you can bind values and fetch results in one call.